amitt07/amit-demo/README.md

 # amit-demo
-this is demo for github
+this is demo for github & git